5 Steps to Maximize Your Pension in Canada (2026 Guide)

 - Longer delay = higher monthly income

-- Increased lifetime benefits
+- Increased lifetime benefits over time

 Step 3: Continue Working Longer